 Some protocols and liquidity pools offer APR and APY options to their users; others, in turn, are only an option.

-When we talk about Smart Contracts, it is important to emphasize that there are always risks.
+When we talk about Smart Contracts, it is essential to emphasize that there are always risks.

 While the number of potential use cases and the profit to be made seem limitless, this concept presents risks and possible flaws.

-DeFi users face dangers such as smart contract execution errors and protocols vulnerability (even more so if not audited or fully secure), which can lead to irreversible hacks.
+DeFi users face dangers such as smart contract execution errors and protocols vulnerability (even more so if not audited or fully secure), leading to irreversible hacks.

-Another point that deserves attention is that markets with low liquidity are more subject to attacks, both in price and in the networks themselves.
-In these protocols, often a whale can manipulate the price of an asset.
+Another point that deserves attention is that markets with low liquidity are more subject to attacks, both in price and the networks themselves.
+In these protocols, often, a whale can manipulate the price of an asset.

-In summary, it is notable that liquidity pools are important to ensure smooth trading.
-As it is a very recent market, DeFi is still not known by most people – even those who are already in the middle of digital assets -, which makes the generation of liquidity necessary so that there are no problems in trading.
+In summary, it is notable that liquidity pools are essential to ensure smooth trading.
+As it is a very recent market, DeFi is still not known by most people – even those already in the middle of digital assets- making the generation of liquidity necessary so that there are no problems in trading.

-Also, another extraordinary thing about Decentralized Finance is that it allows me, you or any other user to earn rates that would normally only be available to brokers and Wall Street moneymakers!
+Also, another extraordinary thing about Decentralized Finance is that it allows me, you or any other user to earn rates that would typically only be available to brokers and Wall Street moneymakers!